mirzafahad/mirzafahad.github.io/_posts/2025-10-16-unlock-gpu-power.md

 I was part of a team building an ML-driven, vision-based self-checkout system.
 The platform uses multiple cameras to capture product images, which are then passed to a model for identification.
 We deployed on Nvidia Jetson AGX Orin edge devices, powerful for their size, but nowhere near desktop-class performance.

 **We had a problem.** Our application couldn't process frames fast enough to keep up with the camera feed.
 Frames were piling up, detections were lagging, and real-time operation was impossible.
-The stakes were high: without fixing this performance bottleneck, our product wouldn't make it to production.
+The stakes were high.
+Without fixing this performance bottleneck, our product wouldn't make it to production.
 The team was quietly discussing expensive hardware upgrades as a last resort.

 **Then came the turning point.** Someone suggested investigating OpenCV-CUDA.
 As I dove into the documentation, I discovered that our Jetson devices had integrated Nvidia GPUs sitting idle, untapped parallel processing power.
 While researching OpenCV-CUDA, I stumbled upon CuPy, a NumPy-compatible library that could accelerate our numerical operations on the GPU.